onyx-platform/engraver/README.md

 Engraver wraps the Python configuration management tool Ansible.
 Engraver is primarily reasonable for generating Ansible files in the background while commands are executed.
 Engraver interprets user commands and maps them to Ansible Yaml files.
 When a change is ready to be made to a cluster, Engraver turns around and invokes Ansible under the hood.
 Engraver allows full access to Ansible for users who know what they're doing and want a little more power.

 ### How it Works

+Engraver is a wrapper around Ansible.
+Ansible is a terrific tool for deploying virtual machines into the cloud and provisioning them to run user applications.
+There is, however, a fair amount of work that remains for development teams that cannot be quickly solved by Ansible alone - such as locking down security, attaching persistent volumes, and configuring clustered services for high availability.
+Engraver aims to solve common dev-ops tasks, and Ansible's YAML-based protocol is a hand-in-glove fit.

+We aim to automatically generate *as few files as possible*, thus minimizing the number of collisions that can happen as a result of checking files into version control across teams.

+#### Generated Files

+The following files are automatically generated, and should not be manually edited:

+- `ansible/<cluster_id>.yml`
+- `ansible/deployment.yml`
+- `ansible/cluster_remove.yml`
+- `ansible/machine_remove.yml`
+- `ansible/job_submit.yml`
+- `ansible/job_kill.yml`
+- `.engraver/clusters/*`

+The following files are automatically generated, and *may* be edited by hand:

+- `ansible/<cluster_id>_post.yml`
+- `ansible/group_vars/<cluster_id>.yml`
+- `ansible/vars/cluster_vars/test/machine_profiles/<profile_id>.yml`

+When commands are invoked, Engraver scans the generated files and builds up an in-memory representation for the specification of your cluster.
+The files are, in turn, passed to Ansible to create the desired cluster.

 ### Machine Profiles In-Depth